VOID-SECURITY-PROJECT/blueSilence/README.md

 # blueSilence
-The most powerful Bluetooth DDoS tool.
+The most powerful Bluetooth DoS tool.

 Easy but useful script for Bluetooth DDoS.